 Many family vacations were spent in the car to find the best campground near or far.
 Rich & Connie later enjoyed camping in their fifth wheel camper and traveled throughout the country.
 They enjoyed traveling together and were working on filling the US map on their Montana.
 He could also be found fishing with his friends.
 This is where he was most at peace, and had always dreamed of a salmon fishing trip in Alaska.
 Rich loved home improvement and spent many years as his own carpenter, which included the lifelong “projects” going on at the family home.
 He never met a stranger and many hours were spent talking about current events, cars, camping, fishing, anything really.
 He will be greatly missed by all who had the honor of knowing him.

 Calling hours for Rich will be held on Wednesday July 15th from 4-7 PM at the Hafey Springfield Chapels, 494 Belmont Avenue.

 Due to COVID-19 the family will have a private Military Funeral Service.

 As an expression of sympathy, memorial contributions may be sent in Rich’s name to - The Pancreas and Liver Cancer Fund - Lahey Hospital & Medical Center, c/o Philanthropy, 41 Mall Rd, Burlington, MA 01805.
 You may also donate online at support.laheyhealth.org/LHMCgive

 The Soldiers’ Home Holyoke, 110 Cherry Street, Holyoke, MA 01040

 Please visit www.hafeyfuneralservice.com to leave a condolence for the family.

-To plant a tree in memory of Richard Raymond Duval, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Richard Raymond Duval, please visit our tribute store.